szhaolab/lab-wiki/setup_rstudio_server.md

 -   On your local computer, open your browser with url: `http://localhost:8789` and log in using your username and the password is aaa.

+**Remember, cancel your rstudio job after you are done!**
+Don't waste resources!
+Use `squeue -u $USER` to see the job ID with name rstudio server.
+Then cancel the job using `scancel xxx`, where xxx is the job ID.

 **Remember, try to install packages using terminal, not from rstudio server.**